petr590/JDecompiler-java/README.md

+# JDecompiler-java
 This is a Java decompiler that I've been doing for about a year (intermittently).
 Writing it in C++ turned out to be a mistake, so I moved it to Java.
-Maybe I'll finish it someday, but I need to add a lot more functionality.
+Maybe I'll finish it someday, but I need to add a more functionality.

-Not implemented:
+## Not implemented:
 - for
 - try/catch/finally
 - switch